aws-samples/hyperledger-on-kubernetes/remote-org/README.md

 However, when the peer joins the channel it will read the blocks in the channel and process each config block in turn, eventually ending up with the latest config (created in steps 3-5 above).

-### Step 8 - Join the channel
+### Step 8 - Join the channel - New Fabric Org
-On the EC2 instance in the new org.
+On the EC2 bastion in the new org.

 Run the script `./remote-org/step8-join-channel.sh`.